 We Mainers love our food and celebrate the state’s numerous culinary traditions all year long with food-themed festivals that visitors should not miss!
 Whether we’re honoring Maine-grown foods like potatoes, blueberries, maple syrup or our amazing seafood, there is a festival.
 Try the chowder at the many chowder festivals all along the coast – from Old Orchard Beach to Ellsworth.
-Or, head to Eastport for their annual Salmon and Seafood Festival on Passamaquoddy Bay.
-Enjoy Maine’s fresh clams at the Yarmouth Clam Festival or the oysters at the Pemaquid Oyster Festival.
+Or, head to Eastport in September for their annual Salmon and Seafood Festival on Passamaquoddy Bay.
+Enjoy Maine’s fresh clams at the Yarmouth Clam Festival.
 And of course, the world’s biggest celebration of lobster is the Maine Lobster Festival.
+Check here for more information on Maine Seafood.

 If seafood isn’t your Maine thing, be sure to check out the Damariscotta Pumpkin Festival or the Maine Potato Blossom Festival.
 Ployes are a light buckwheat pancake brought to Maine by the French Acadians, and near the border of Canada, Fort Kent’s Ploye Festival is fantastic.